griffithlab/genviz.org/_posts/0004-01-01-introductionToR.md

 ## Data frames, slicing and manipulation

 Within this course, the majority of our analysis will involve analyzing data in the structure of data frames.
 This is the input ggplot2 expects and is a common and useful data structure throughout the R language.
-Data frames are 2 dimensional and store vectors, which can be accessed with either single brackets [[]](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract.data.frame) or the ($)[https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract.data.frame] operator.
+Data frames are 2 dimensional and store vectors, which can be accessed with either single brackets [[]](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract.data.frame) or the [$](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract.data.frame) operator.
 When using single brackets [[]](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract.data.frame), a comma is necessary for specifying rows and columns.
 This is done by calling the data frame [row(s), column(s)].
 The [$](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/Extract.data.frame) operator is used to specify a column name or variable within the data frame.
-In the following example, we will use the mtcars dataset, one of the preloaded datasets within the R framework. "cyl" is one of the categorical variables within the mtcars data frame, which allows us to specifically call as an atomic vector.
+In the following example, we will use the `mtcars` dataset, one of the preloaded datasets within the R framework. "cyl" is one of the categorical variables within the mtcars data frame, which allows us to specifically call an atomic vector.

 Data frames can be created using the [data.frame()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/data.frame) function and is generally the format of data imported into R. We can learn about the format of our data frame with functions such as [colnames()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/row%2Bcolnames), [rownames()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/row%2Bcolnames), [dim()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/dim), [nrow()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/nrow), [ncol()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/nrow), and [str()](https://www.rdocumentation.org/packages/utils/versions/3.4.1/topics/str).
 The example below shows the usefulness of some of these functions, but please use the help documentation for further information.
 Data frames can be combined in R using the [cbind()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/cbind) and [rbind()](https://www.rdocumentation.org/packages/base/versions/3.4.1/topics/rbind) functions assuming the data frames being combined have the same column or row names, respectively.
 If they do not, functions exist within various packages to bind data frames and fill in NA values for columns or rows that do no match (refer to the plyr package for more information).